rokudev/multi-live-channel/README.md

 # Multi Live Channel
 Proof of concept streaming channel - for a single live video stream or multiple live stations with navigation.
 Roku Ads are integrated in the channel.
+For more info about the Roku Ad Framework, please contact advertising@roku.com.

+This channel is publishing ready and can be used as a template for a Roku channel.

 ![Sample Multi Station Channel Screen Shot](/images/multi-live-channel-screenshot.jpg)